Trophy hunting: World Cup replicas selling fast in Vietnam | Malay Mail

 “I work all day to fill the orders, but it's not enough.
 I have to work until midnight,” said Nhat, exhausted, as workers pour plaster nearby.

-His spray-painted gold versions of the coveted trophy sell for just $3.50 (RM14) — a steal compared to the estimated US$150,000 price tag on the real number designed by the late Italian sculptor Silvio Gazzaniga.
+His spray-painted gold versions of the coveted trophy sell for just US$3.50 (RM13.95) — a steal compared to the estimated US$150,000 price tag on the real number designed by the late Italian sculptor Silvio Gazzaniga.

 That version, the Fifa World Cup Trophy, has been in play since 1974 when it replaced the original Jules Rimet Trophy given to Brazil in 1970 after it clinched its third World Cup win.